yochiyochirb/vimrc/README.md

 For more information, visit https://github.com/osyo-manga/vim-over or `:help over`.

+### vim-better-whitespace

+vim-better-whitespace is a plugin which causes all trailing whitespace characters (spaces and tabs) to be highlighted.

+A few things at least you have to know about vim-better-whitespace are:

+- `:ToggleWhitespace` : to toggle whitespace highlighting on/off (on by default)
+- `:StripWhitespace` : to clean all extra whitespaces

 ### ctrlp

 ctrlp is a full path fuzzy file etc finder for vim.